maybester/transforming-analyzing-data-in-SQL/starting_with_questions.md

 To study the pattern in the types of products ordered, we used product category to investigate the search path of visitors and product name for the exact product that visitors purchased.

+#### answer: The product with highest average number ordered by visitors among all the cities and countries is Google Kick Ball and is listed under category sports&fitness and fun.
 ```
--- The product with highest average number ordered by visitors is Google Kick Ball and is listed under category sports&fitness and fun.
--- The same situation happened both in cities and countries.

 select als.city, als.productcategory, als.productname, round(avg(p.orderedquantity),2) as avgprooductordered
 from all_sessions als
 join products p on p.sku = als.productsku